 For example, eutrophication is a natural process that can be accelerated by human activity.
 Eutrophic water is nutrient-rich, marked by an abundance of nutrients, such as nitrates and phosphates, and algae, and a scarcity of oxygen.
 Excess fertilizers from agricultural and recreational activity, and even residential landscaping practices can flow downstream as runoff, reaching a river and ultimately, an estuary and coastal water.
-Sewage, industrial waste, and the burning of fossil fuels can also contribute to eutrophication. system's balance.
+Sewage, industrial waste, and the burning of fossil fuels can also contribute to eutrophication.

+While nitrates and phosphates promote the growth of algae and phytoplankton, too much of these nutrients will alter the system's balance.
 The algae and phytoplankton reproduce rapidly and limit the penetration of sunlight.